types of ipa

 The world of craft beer moves fast, and the style that moves that fastest is IPAs.
 Fifteen years ago, the idea of a hazy IPA was almost unheard of, and now they’re everywhere.
 This makes the IPA exciting as brewers are constantly experimenting with the style.
 They’re great if you want something a bit punchier than a pale ale, and they taste great alongside spicy and aromatic curries.
 Who knows what new styles of IPA we’ll have in fifteen years’ time?

-Now you know all about IPAs, start your beer journey and shop for them here
+Now you know all about IPAs, start your beer journey and shop our selection of IPAs

 credit where credits due. the majority of content in this part of our website has been written for us by Dan Lyons; a talented beer writer, homebrewer and all round beer enthusiast.